s3nkwr/pv-docs/docs/server/proxy/index.md

 In the `~/plugins/plasmovoice` folder of the **Proxy** a file called `forwarding-secret` will appear.

-Copy this file into the `~/plugins/plasmovoice/` folders for each of the **Servers** behind the proxy.
+Copy this file into the `~/plugins/plasmovoice/` (or `~/config/plasmovoice/server/` for Fabric/Forge/NeoForge) folders for each of the **Servers** behind the proxy.

+You can change `forwarding-secret` file location using `PLASMO_VOICE_FORWARDING_SECRET_FILE` environment variable.

 You can also use the `PLASMO_VOICE_FORWARDING_SECRET` environment variable.
 The environment variable has a higher priority than the file.

 Restart each **Server** after specifying the **Forwarding Secret**.